Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 Please feel free to contact us via the Itoshiro Yosehinten Official LINE account.

-We will thoroughly teach you how to make and how to convey it.
+We’ll clearly explain how to make it and how to communicate it.

-This course is not about learning how to make tatsuke.
+This course is not intended to teach you how to make tatsuke.

-This course is suitable for those with the following aspirations.
+This course is ideal for those who feel the following way.

 -